AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49839-shared-catalog-pricing-and-structure-throws-an-error.md

 ---
 title: "ACSD-49839: Shared catalog pricing and structure throws an error"
-description: Apply the ACSD-49839 patch to fix the Adobe Commerce issue where the shared catalog pricing and structure throws an error in admin when products have single or double quotes in SKU.
+description: Apply the ACSD-49839 patch to fix the Adobe Commerce issue where the shared catalog pricing and structure throws an error in the admin when products have single or double quotes in SKU.
 ---
 # ACSD-49839: Shared catalog pricing and structure throws an error

-The ACSD-49839 patch fixes the issue where the shared catalog pricing and structure throws an error in admin when products have single or double quotes in SKU.
+The ACSD-49839 patch fixes the issue where the shared catalog pricing and structure throws an error in the admin when products have single or double quotes in SKU.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.29 is installed.
 The patch ID is ACSD-49839.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions